-Formed in 1919, it thrived under the leadership of Clayton Hotchkiss, Music Director of the Stamford Public Schools, until after WWII, when many artists returned to their homelands.
+Originally formed in 1919, the Stamford Symphony thrived under the leadership of Clayton Hotchkiss, Music Director of the Stamford Public Schools, until after WWII, when many of its musicians returned to their homelands.

-The Orchestra was reborn in 1967, and has since grown to become an integral part of the cultural life in Fairfield County.
-Skitch Henderson’s appointment as Music Director in 1974 marked the turning point when the Orchestra became a fully professional organization.
+The Stamford Symphony was reborn in 1967, and has since grown to become an integral part of the cultural life in Fairfield County.
+Skitch Henderson’s appointment as Music Director in 1974 marked the turning point when the Stamford Symphony became a fully professional organization.

 Eckart Preu was chosen as the Stamford Symphony’s new Music Director in October 2005, following an international search that attracted more than 250 applicants.
-Maestro Preu has remained faithful to the Orchestra’s tradition of musicianship and professionalism, while taking a fresh, fun approach to programming and performance that appeals to both inveterate concertgoers and newcomers to classical music.
-His programs have been described as Serious Fun and he invites you to become a part of our audience.
+Maestro Preu has remained faithful to the Stamford Symphony's tradition of musicianship and professionalism, while taking a fresh, fun approach to programming and performance that appeals to both inveterate concertgoers and newcomers to classical music.